-St. Kitts & Nevis are volcanic islands, but the volcanoes aren’t active.
-However, volcanic soil is mineral-rich making it perfect for growing a wide variety of fruits and vegetables: tomatoes, peas, peppers, cassava, squash, pineapples, bananas, yams, mangoes, and, of course, coconuts.
-Coconuts can be a tricky crop to harvest, as you will see.
+Due to its rich volcanic soil, a wide variety of fruits and vegetables grow and thrive on both islands: tomatoes, peas, peppers, cassava, squash, pineapples, bananas, yams, mangoes, and, of course, coconuts.
+Coconuts, on occasion, can prove a tricky crop to harvest, as you will see.